One of the most powerful steps in taking control of your finances, growing your money, paying off debt, and owning your future, is facing the truth.

 Should you sign up for Personal Capital?

-If you have been wishing for a free way to see all your accounts in one place, Personal Capital may be exactly what you need.
+If you have been wishing for a free way to review all your accounts in one place, Personal Capital may be exactly what you need.
 By signing up for a free account, you can monitor your investments, bills, and cash flow without having to log into several different websites.
-Plus, you can use free tools like their retirement planner and retirement fee analyzer to see if the decisions you’ve made so far in your investing journey have been good ones.
+Plus, you can use free tools like Personal Capital's retirement planner and retirement fee analyzer to review if the decisions you’ve made so far in your investing journey have been good ones.

 Finally, you can sign up for paid retirement planning help from Personal Capital if you choose to do so, but it’s obviously not required.
 At the end of the day, Personal Capital is available to help you in whatever fashion you see fit — even if that just means using their free tools and watching your wealth grow on your own.